rudrakpatra/shadcn_app/DEPLOYMENT.md

 ## 🌐 Custom Domains

-### Vercel
-1. Add domain in Vercel dashboard
-2. Configure DNS settings
-3. Enable SSL certificate

-### Netlify
-1. Add custom domain in Netlify dashboard
-2. Configure DNS settings
-3. Enable HTTPS

 ### GitHub Pages
-1. Add CNAME file to repository
+1. Add CNAME file to repository root with your domain name
-2. Configure DNS settings
+2. Configure DNS settings to point to GitHub Pages
-3. Enable HTTPS in repository settings
+3. Enable HTTPS in repository settings (automatic)
+4. Wait for DNS propagation (up to 24 hours)